 There may be times when your friend is physically or emotionally unsafe.
 If your friend needs immediate medical attention, is suicidal, or at risk of hurting themselves or others you should call the Department of Public Safety (401.863-4111) 24 hours a day.
 If you are off campus, call 911.

 If your friend is not in immediate danger, help them think about what changes, if any, they would like to make that will help them feel safer, whether related to their physical surroundings or how they interact with people.
 There is support available to help your friend think about ways to feel safer and decide if they want a restraining order or a University no-contact order.
-Your friend can speak, confidentially, to the Sexual Assault Response and Prevention Program Coordinator (401.863-2794), Psychological Services (401.863-3476), or the Special Victim’s Unit advocate at Department of Public Safety (401.763-2542).
+Your friend can speak, confidentially, to the Sexual Assault Response and Prevention Program Coordinator (401.863-2794), Counseling and Psychological Services (401.863-3476), or the Special Victim’s Unit advocate at Department of Public Safety (401.763-2542).

 It’s very difficult to recognize someone who would commit sexual assault.
 They can be male, female, or transgender, queer or straight, and they live in all communities and on all college campuses.
 They are a very small percentage of the population but they will typically commit multiple sexual assaults.
 They can seem very friendly and charismatic; but behind closed doors, they act very differently and may use force, coercion or manipulation against a victim.